VeenaBeknal/VeenaBeknal/README.md

 Several regression techniques, including Linear Regression, Support Vector Regression, XGBoost and L1/L2 regression were applied.
 The predicted irradiance values were then converted to electricity ⚡ using a widely accepted formula/logic - this novel approach can be used to help drive sustainability goals (something I'm passionate about!).

+<a href="https://github.com/VeenaBeknal/Youth-at-Risk-Predicting-Suicidal-Behavior-in-Teens"> Predicting Suicidal Behavior in Teens </a>

+Rising Suicidality thoughts among the teens is a major problem and suicide is the second leading cause of death for individuals aged 10–24,they increased by 52.2% from 2000–2021.
+The dataset was extracted from  Youth Risk Behavior Surveillance System (YRBSS) (<a href="https://www.cdc.gov/yrbs/data/index.html">link</a>) for the year 2021.
+This project explores the data mining and machine learning techniques to discover hidden patterns.
+Classification machine learning algorithms like Logistic Regression, Random Forest, Naïve Bayes and XG Boost were applied.
+Creation of "Risk score", does excellent job at quantifying an individual's suicide risk.

 ### Unsupervised Machine Learning Projects

 <a href="https://github.com/VeenaBeknal/Social-Media-Listening-for-Reddit-Posts-and-Comments"> Social Media Listening App for Reddit Data </a>